 Thunderbird Heights Residence by Stuart Silk

-This 6,357-square-foot mid-century house located in Rancho Mirage, California, has been redesigned in 2017 by Stuart Silk.
+Thunderbird Heights Residence is a 6,357-square-foot mid-century house located in Rancho Mirage, California, redesigned in 2017 by Stuart Silk.

 Photography by David Papazian